gershnik/modern-uuid/doc/Building.md

 ## Configuration options

-Whichever method you use you can set the following macros (either on command line or _before_ including any library headers) to control the library behavior:
+Whichever method you use you can set the following macros to control the library behavior.
+These must be set identically when using and building the library.

-* `MUUID_SHARED` - set it to 1 if using a shared version of the library.
+* `MUUID_SHARED` - set it to 1 if using/building a shared version of the library.
 * `MUUID_MULTITHREADED` - set it to 1 or 0 to control support for multiple threads.
-Normally threading support is detected automatically but setting this macro manually allows you to override if automatic detection fails or produces wrong results in your environment.
+Normally threading support is detected automatically but setting this macro manually allows you to override automatic detection.
+* `MUUID_USE_EXCEPTIONS` - set it to 1 or 0 to control usage of exceptions.
+Normally exception support is detected automatically but setting this manually allows you to override automatic detection.